ora-io/docs/README.md

 # 🌈 Hyper Oracle

-Hyper Oracle is a programmable zkOracle network that safeguards blockchain security and decentralization.
+Hyper Oracle is a programmable zkOracle protocol that powers smart contracts with arbitrary compute and richer data sources.

-From indexing to smart contract automation, Hyper Oracle’s meta apps make on-chain data and off-chain computation useful and verifiable with fast finality.
-Hyper Oracle empowers developers to interact with blockchain in new ways.

-Hyper Oracle replaces traditional oracle and middleware infrastructure's security and incentive mechanisms from staking to ZKP.
+Hyper Oracle offers full security and decentralization for trustless automation and onchain AI/ML, so builders can easily create next-gen dApps.